rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 rm App.js App.test.js App.css logo.svg
 {{< /highlight >}}

 Second, create a *components/* folder in your application's *src/* folder on the command line.
 This is where all your components will be implemented.
-Also,- the App component that you have removed in the previous step will be recreated here.
+Also, the App component that you have removed in the previous step will be recreated here.

 {{< highlight javascript >}}
 mkdir components